The Primary Coil

 The tubing is held in place by small cable ties that can just be seen in the picture below.
 I drilled a small hole underneath each cutaway through which the cable tie goes.

-The white plastic screw heads you can see secure the combs to the Acrylic base.
-The inner end of the coil is secured firmly and brought through to the underside of the base for its connection.
+The inner end of the coil is secured firmly, and then brought through to the underside of the base for its connection.